cloverbunny/gptsurvey/README.md

 _Published: October 5, 2023_
 [DOI: 10.1371/journal.pone.0292216](https://doi.org/10.1371/journal.pone.0292216)

-CAG performed all coding and analysis.
+**CAG performed all coding and analysis, please open issues in this repository with questions.
 ---

 ## Overview